Weak US retail sales cast gloom over economy

 Last month's drop and August's unrevised gain in core retail sales likely suggest a much more significant slowdown in consumer spending in the third quarter than economists had been anticipating after a surge in the prior quarter.

-Consumer spending, which accounts for more than two-thirds of the economy, increased at a 4.6per cent annualized rate in the second quarter, the most in 1-1/2 years.
+Consumer spending, which accounts for more than two-thirds of the economy, increased at a 4.6 per cent annualised rate in the second quarter, the most in 1.5 years.
 Signs the economy's growth engine was sputtering could further stoke financial market fears of a sharper slowdown in economic growth.

 BROAD WEAKNESS